bjorn-ali-goransson/arabic-transliteration/README.md

 PHP-arabic-transliteration
 ==========================

-This function takes an arabic string like نَعْبُدُ and returns a latinized transliteration somewhat resembling ALA-LC.
+This function takes an arabic string like نَعْبُدُ and returns a latinized transliteration like 'na`bud' (somewhat resembling the ALA-LC standard).

 Usage: include transliteration.php and call: